AaravSharma1/IndiaClubDutyBot/README.md

      - *(Optional)* **Event Subscriptions** →
        `https://f6fafdc3108e.ngrok-free.app/slack/events`

+7. **node_modules**
+   - Note that npm start or node index.js should automatically generate a node_modules folder.

 ---

 ✅ After step 6, your bot is fully connected to Slack.
 Test it with `/duty` and `/duties` in your workspace.